 Upon Successful Completion:

 During the internship, interns will have the opportunity to receive certification on PMN’s equipment and facilities.
 After receiving certification, the equipment and facilities are available to Interns during PMN’s normal hours of operation and may be used at no charge.
-Also, upon successful completion of all requirements, Interns will be eligible to receive a stipend in the amount of $450.
 Certification includes, but is not limited to, Studios, Edit Suites, Final Cut Pro X, video equipment, and remote production equipment.